convox/docs/docs/reference/rack-parameters/DynamoDbTableDeletionProtectionEnabled.md

 ## Use Cases

-- Enable on production racks to prevent accidental deletion of DynamoDB tables that store critical Rack state.
+- Enable on production Racks to prevent accidental deletion of DynamoDB tables that store critical Rack state.
 - Required by compliance frameworks that mandate deletion protection on persistent data stores.
 - Protect against infrastructure-as-code mistakes or manual CloudFormation stack operations that could remove tables.